samhocevar/portable-file-dialogs/README.md

   * works on Windows, Mac OS X, Linux
   * **single-header**, no extra library dependencies
   * **synchronous *or* asynchronous** (does not block the rest of your program!)

-Similar to [Tiny File Dialogs](https://sourceforge.net/projects/tinyfiledialogs/) but I like it better.
+  * **cancelable** (kill asynchronous dialogues without user interaction)
+  * **secure** (immune to shell-quote vulnerabilities)

 ## Status

-This is still experimental and nearly not as feature-complete as [Tiny File Dialogs](https://sourceforge.net/projects/tinyfiledialogs/), but for once it seemed more constructive to start a project from scratch than try to fix its almost 1200 unchecked `strcat` or `strcpy` calls, lack of proper shell escaping, and synchronous architecture.
+The library is pretty robust.
+It is not as feature-complete as [Tiny File Dialogs](https://sourceforge.net/projects/tinyfiledialogs/), but has asynchonous dialogs, more maintainable code, and fewer potential security issues.

 The currently available backends are: